payu-india/CMS-Chatbot/reference/Chargeback/read-chargeback-api.md

       </td>

       <td>
-        The field contains the merchant ID.
+        The field contains the chargeback ID.
       </td>

       <td>